Police Constable Degree Apprenticeship (PCDA)

 - You must hold a full manual driving licence prior to commencing with Cumbria Constabulary.

-- You may only apply to one police force at a time.
+- You may apply to more than one police force at a time

 - 96 UCAS points or equivalent professional training and experience.